luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 as an intern and during my time there I shrunk at the thought of how repetitious and boring it would be to sit in the same office for 35 years.
-No salary, no matter how handsome, could convince me to sacrifice my youthful lust for adventure and variety, and I realised that despite the effort I had put into my legal studies, I did not want to be a corporate lawyer.
+No salary, no matter how handsome, could convince me to sacrifice my thirst for adventure and variety, and I realised that despite the effort I had put into my legal studies, I did not want to be a corporate lawyer.
 To use the language of economics, it was a sunk cost.